-• The PCU (Panel Control Unit) processor needs to keep track of the correct date and time to ensure that the logs will be useful for diagnostics and troubleshooting.
+The PCU (Panel Control Unit) processor needs to keep track of the correct date and time to ensure that the logs will be useful for diagnostics and troubleshooting.

-• The date and time will also need to be set in the Windows Menu Processor.
+The date and time will also need to be set in the Windows Menu Processor.

-Panel Brightness

-- Panel may now have all of the display intensities set locally with this panel. - The panel "Go to Sleep" or "Saver" time may now be set.
+Panel display intensities are set locally with this panel.

+The panel "Go to Sleep" or "Saver" time may be set to 10, 20, 30 or 60 min.
+Outline adds an Outline around the Source Name Displays.

+Press "Panl then Cali" if not in this mode.